9. Symplectic Maps

 Evaluate The action zero-form,

 where \(w' = w - \epsilon \partial_\theta F_\beta(\theta)\).
-The action zero-form satisfies \(T^*(w d\theta) - w d\theta = d\lambda\) where \(T^*\) is the pullback of the map.
+The action zero-form satisfies \(T^*(w d\theta) - w d\theta = d\lambda\), where \(T^*\) is the pullback of the map.

-pt (array-like) – the point \((\theta,w)\) at which to evlauate the action.
+pt (array-like) – The point \((\theta, w)\) at which to evaluate the action.

-The value of the action zero-form, \(\lambda(\theta,w)\)
+The value of the action zero-form, \(\lambda(\theta, w)\).

-Return type
+Return type:

 float